Navy Carrier Sidelined by Virus Is Back Operating in Pacific

 Ten long weeks after a massive coronavirus outbreak sidelined one of the Navy's signature warships, the U.S.S.
 Theodore Roosevelt has returned to sea and is conducting military operations in the Pacific region.

-Lining the flight deck in their dress white uniforms, sailors wearing white face masks stood a virus-safe 10-feet apart in a final, formal thank you as the ship sailed out of port in Guam Thursday and headed into the Philippine Sea.
+Lining the flight deck in their dress white uniforms, sailors wearing white face masks stood a virus-safe 10 feet (3 meters) apart in a final, formal thank you as the ship sailed out of port in Guam on Thursday and headed into the Philippine Sea.

 “We manned the rail, which we don't normally do.
 There was a lot of symbolism in that,” Navy Capt.
 Carlos Sardiello told The Associated Press in an interview from the ship Thursday.
 “They're excited.
 They're fired up to be back at sea doing the mission.”